parasecurity/principals/demos/demo3/README.md

 The possible actions with their arguments are:

 - Block: You block a given ip address
-  - malicious_ip: the ip to be blocked
+  - ip: the ip to be blocked
 - Unblock: You unblock a given ip address
-  - ip: the ip to be blocked
+  - ip: the ip to be unblocked
 - Throttle: You rate-limit traffic of a given interface
   - port: the ovs port to be throttled
   - limit: the limit to be applied to the ovs port

 ## Demo Main Contribution:
- - Added action Throttle to Flow controller pod
+ - Added action Throttle